JNRowe/vim-configs/after/ftplugin/mail.rst

 .. _mail-custom-maps:

-Add maps to insert :func:`X-Advice headers <add_advice_header>`.
+Add maps to insert `X-Advice headers`_.
 Obviously we’re not going to convince every one to take part, but they have become popular in work mail.

 ::